fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/New-AzureRmSqlElasticPool.md

 ```

 ## DESCRIPTION
-The **New-AzureRmSqlElasticPool** cmdlet creates an elastic database pool for an ssSDS.
+The **New-AzureRmSqlElasticPool** cmdlet creates an elastic database pool for an Azure SQL Database.

 ## EXAMPLES